wjconline/devtools/README.md

 - The "node" folder has a tiny http server for serving the project code on local.
 - The "a11y" folder has pages for testing web accessibility.
 - The "snippets" folder has a page link parser / reporter.
+- The "touchscreen" folder has some touchscreen interface testing.